Kong/docs.konghq.com/app/konnect/getting-started/index.md

 ## Get started with an API spec

 Have an OpenAPI spec and want to share your API with developers?
-Get started by using ServiceHub to publish and manage your spec:
+Get started by using Service Hub to publish and manage your spec:

 1. **Upload your docs to Konnect**

-    Through the ServiceHub, you can create and version Konnect Services to manage API documentation.
+    Through the Service Hub, you can create and version Konnect Services to manage API documentation.
 Upload a markdown file to describe your Service, and add an OpenAPI spec for any version of the Service.